 - Computes in a transition state (e.g., shutting down or restarting) at the time of an update are not updated.

-If a compute is excluded from an update, Neon will apply the missed update with the next scheduled update, assuming the compute meets the update criteria mentioned above.
+If a compute is excluded from an update, Neon will apply the missed update with the next update, assuming the compute meets the update criteria mentioned above.

 Updates on the Free Plan

-To view scheduled updates:
+To view planned updates:

 -